sshtools/slf4j-tty/README.md

 This is the very first alpha release.
 There are a few bugs, and incompete areas.

  * No way to load defaults from classpath resource.
- * Outer formatting (e.g. brackets around level) should be taken into account when padding or trimming content.
  * Live configuration reloading not implemented.

 ## Configuration